Skip to main content

 Repeat this if you need to enter interest for other properties.

-Step 3 - Post a Charge for Interest Earned on the Lease
+Step 3: Post a Charge for Interest Earned on the Lease

-4. Click Save to complete.
+5. Click Save to complete.

-Step 4 - Issue a Credit for Interest Earned on a Lease
+Step 4: Issue a Credit for Interest Earned on a Lease

 2. On the Issue Credit window, enter the following:

-• Category - choose Liability > Interest Payable as the offsetting account.
+• Category: Choose Liability > Interest Payable as the offsetting account.

 3. Click Save to finish.

-Step 5 - View Interest Earned on a Lease
+Step 5: View Interest Earned on a Lease

-Refund the Security Deposit, Including the Interest Earned
+Refund the Security Deposit, Including the Interest Earned at the End of the Lease

 Did this answer your question?